-44. Whether measured by greenhouse gas concentrations, deforestation rates or declining fish stocks, current unsustainable consumption and production patterns threatened to exceed the capacity of global ecosystems and the world community must accelerate efforts to pursue environmentally sound economic growth and 'meet our commitments to future generations'.
+46. Whether measured by greenhouse gas concentrations, deforestation rates or declining fish stocks, current unsustainable consumption and production patterns threatened to exceed the capacity of global ecosystems and the world community must accelerate efforts to pursue environmentally sound economic growth and 'meet our commitments to future generations'.

-45. Work-ready international students are providing greater options for local employers who are having difficulties finding local staff due to high employment rates and ongoing labour shortages.
+47. Work-ready international students are providing greater options for local employers who are having difficulties finding local staff due to high employment rates and ongoing labour shortages.

 International students in accounting and information technology take part in a year-long program consisting of classroom work and practical experience, which provides them with valuable skills, industry contacts and a working knowledge of Australian workplace.

-finding, founding, managing, high, low, consisting, consists, valuable, precocious, knowledge, experience many events are years in the planning: large convention bids are often won five years before the event is held.
+finding, founding, managing, high, low, consisting, consists, valuable, precocious, knowledge, experience

+48. Event management is particularly challenging from an operational viewpoint.
+In many cases, events are staged on sites where everything has been set up over a 24-hour period, with all elements carefully synchronised.
+In contrast, many events are years in the planning: large convention bids are often won five years before the event is held.
 For the very competitive bidding process, budgets need to be developed and prices quoted, requiring a good understanding of market, economic and political trends, as well as consumer choices.
 This long-term view is the basis of strategic management, which is covered in Part 1, and focuses on the event concept, feasibility of the event, legal compliance and financial management.
 Marketing is a critical success factor and other important topic of this first section, many events (sporting, cultural and arts) involving long-term sponsorship arrangements with key industry players.
 Relationship building is particularly challenging since there are so many stakeholders involved in events, including government agencies at many levels.
 Part 1 will look at all these aspects, including strategic risk, before moving on to the second part where operational planning and implementation will be covered in detail.